What is Flutter? Build Cross-Platform Apps with Flutter

 What is Flutter?

 Flutter works by utilizing its own rendering engine, widget framework, and development tools to create cross-platform mobile applications.
-Here’s an overview of how Flutter works:
+Here’s an overview of what make Flutter works:

 Flutter Architecture

-Flutter follows a reactive and component-based architecture.
-At the core of Flutter is the Flutter engine, which is written in C++ and provides low-level rendering capabilities using the Skia graphics library.
-The engine handles tasks like rendering, animation, and gesture recognition.
-On top of the engine, Flutter uses the Dart framework for building user interfaces.
+Flutter uses a reactive, component-based approach.
+Under the hood, the Flutter engine is written in C++ and does the heavy lifting for rendering and performance, using the Skia graphics library.
+It also manages animations and input like touch gestures.
+On top of that engine, the Dart framework provides the tools and widgets for building user interfaces.

 Dart Programming Language